booch/presentations/Immutable_Infrastructure/slides.md

   * We treat them as a group
     * They're all nearly identical
   * We tag them with numbers
-  * When they get sick, we replace them
   * We're NOT emotionally invested

 ???